paudetseis/RfPy/docs/scripts.rst

                            network [Default processes all stations in the database]
       -v, -V, --verbose    Specify to increase verbosity.
+      -L, --long-name      Force folder names to use long-key form (NET.STN.CHN).
+                           Default behaviour uses short key form (NET.STN) for the folder names, regardless of the key type of the database.

     Parameter Settings:
       Miscellaneous default values and settings